neocities/hshca/README.md

 ## Author

 This specification was written by Kyle Drake for [Neocities](https://neocities.org) usage with [IPFS](http://ipfs.io), mainly for our IPFS site archiving system.

+Thanks to Juan Benet, Jeromy Johnson and the IPFS team for feedback and steering me in the base32 direction.

 ## Implementations